cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 ## CType

-In addition to the types provided in the type mapping section for interfacing with C-side types, Cangjie also offers a `CType` interface.
-This interface itself contains no methods and serves as a parent type for all C-interoperable types, facilitating use in generic constraints.
+In addition to the types mapped to C-side types provided in the Type Mapping section, Cangjie also provides a `CType` interface.
+The interface itself does not contain any methods, and it can be used as the parent type of all types supported by C interoperability, which is convenient for use in generic constraints.

-Important notes:
+It should be noted that:

-1. The `CType` interface is an interface type in Cangjie and does not itself satisfy the `CType` constraint;
+1. The `CType` interface is an interface type in Cangjie, and it does not satisfy the `CType` constraint itself;
-2. The `CType` interface cannot be inherited or extended;
+2. The `CType` interface is not allowed to be inherited or extended;
-3. The `CType` interface does not bypass subtype usage restrictions.
+3. The `CType` interface will not break the usage restrictions of subtypes.

-Example usage of `CType`:
+An example of using `CType` is as follows:

 <!-- verify -->